-We would also not choose upfront FOLFOX with either cetuximab or panitumumab even in patients with RAS WT tumors given concerns about incremental benefit from the addition of cetuximab in at least some trials.
-As an example, in the EPOC trial, 272 patients with operable metastases from KRAS wild-type mCRC were randomly assigned to FOLFOX with or without cetuximab for 12 weeks before and 12 weeks after surgery, the addition of cetuximab was associated with a significantly worse PFS (14.8 versus 24.2 months) .
+We would also not choose upfront FOLFOX with either cetuximab or panitumumab even in patients with RAS wild-type tumors given concerns about incremental benefit and potentially worse outcomes from the addition of cetuximab in at least some trials.
+As an example, in the new EPOC trial, in which 272 patients with operable metastases from KRAS wild-type metastatic CRC (mCRC) were randomly assigned to FOLFOX with or without cetuximab for 12 weeks before and 12 weeks after surgery, the addition of cetuximab was associated with a significantly worse progression-free survival (14.1 versus 20.5 months) .

 Conversion therapy for initially unresectable metastases — The term "conversion therapy" has been proposed to designate the use of induction chemotherapy in patients with isolated but initially unresectable CRC liver metastases .
-It is reported that between 12 and 33 percent of patients with "initially unresectable" hepatic metastases have a sufficient objective response to permit a subsequent complete (R0) resection (table 5) [66,110-116].
+It is reported that between 12 and 33 percent of patients with "initially unresectable" hepatic metastases have a sufficient objective response to permit a subsequent complete (R0) resection (table 5) [68,114-120].
 Five-year survival rates average 30 to 35 percent, results that are substantially better than expected using chemotherapy alone (10 to 11 percent five-year survival, even with the most active regimens).
 (See "Systemic chemotherapy for metastatic colorectal cancer: General principles", section on 'Chemotherapy versus supportive care'.)

 However, the definition of "initially unresectable" in these reports is subjective and based in part on the aggressiveness of the liver surgeon.
 In our own experience, the frequency of converting a patient with truly unresectable disease to the point of resectability through the use of neoadjuvant chemotherapy is fairly low (on the order of 5 to 15 percent, even in the hands of aggressive surgeons).

-Even with the most effective regimens, the complete pathologic response rate after neoadjuvant chemotherapy is only 4 to 9 percent [66,117,118].
+Even with the most effective regimens, the complete pathologic response rate after neoadjuvant chemotherapy is only 4 to 9 percent [68,121,122].
 The majority of radiographic completely responding lesions (83 percent in one series ) contain viable tumor.
 Thus, even in the setting of a complete clinical response, resection is still needed.
 Issues surrounding the accuracy of PET scans in patients who undergo chemotherapy are discussed above.
 (See 'PET scans' above.)

-The optimal regimen to be used in the neoadjuvant setting is not established, but a regimen with a high objective response rate is typically chosen, given the strong correlation between response rate and subsequent resection rate in patients with initially unresectable metastatic disease [120,121].
-Tumor response is usually quantified using the RECIST criteria (table 3) [122,123].
+The optimal regimen to be used in the neoadjuvant setting is not established, but a regimen with a high objective response rate is typically chosen, given the strong correlation between response rate and subsequent resection rate in patients with initially unresectable metastatic disease [124,125].
+Tumor response is usually quantified using the RECIST criteria (table 3) [126,127].
 (See "Systemic chemotherapy for nonoperable metastatic colorectal cancer: Treatment recommendations" and "Systemic chemotherapy for metastatic colorectal cancer: General principles", section on 'Assessment during therapy'.)

-It is said, although not proven, that the addition of a biologic agent (ie, cetuximab or panitumumab [for individuals with RAS wild-type tumors] or bevacizumab) to a chemotherapy backbone containing oxaliplatin or irinotecan may increase the number of patients potentially eligible for resection and improve outcomes [117,126-130].
-(See "Systemic chemotherapy for nonoperable metastatic colorectal cancer: Treatment recommendations", section on 'K-ras' and "Treatment protocols for colorectal cancer".)
+A separate issue is the benefit from the addition of a biologic agent.
+It is said, although not proven, that the addition of a biologic agent (ie, cetuximab or panitumumab [for individuals with RAS and BRAF wild-type tumors] or bevacizumab) to a chemotherapy backbone containing oxaliplatin or irinotecan may increase the number of patients potentially eligible for resection and improve outcomes [121,131-135].
+(See "Systemic chemotherapy for nonoperable metastatic colorectal cancer: Treatment recommendations", section on 'RAS mutations' and "Treatment protocols for small and large bowel cancer".)

 The following represents the available data from randomized trials of chemotherapy with and without a biologic agent:

-Two randomized trials, the CRYSTAL and OPUS trials, showed modestly improved resection rates from 3.7 to 7 percent, and from 2.4 to 4.7 percent, respectively, with the addition of cetuximab to an irinotecan or oxaliplatin-based regimen [127,130].
+Two randomized trials, the CRYSTAL and OPUS trials, showed modestly improved resection rates from 3.7 to 7 percent, and from 2.4 to 4.7 percent, respectively, with the addition of cetuximab to an irinotecan or oxaliplatin-based regimen [132,135].
 In the OPUS trial, when the analysis was limited to patients with wild-type KRAS mutation status, resectability was increased from 4 to 10 percent, but these data are based on very small numbers (3 of 73 with FOLFOX versus 6 of 61 for FOLFOX plus cetuximab).

 A benefit for adding cetuximab was also suggested in a small Chinese trial in which 138 patients with initially unresectable liver metastases from KRAS wild-type mCRC were randomly assigned chemotherapy (FOLFIRI or mFOLFOX6) with or without cetuximab .
 The complete (R0) resection rates were 26 percent (18 of 70) in the cetuximab group and 7 percent (5 of 68) with chemotherapy alone.
 Benefit was seen regardless of the chemotherapy regimen used.